agalcalledjen/Meowtown/README.md

 # Meowtown 😸🌇

-A web-based application for a local cat items sharing economy.
+A sharing economy web-based application for a local cat items.
 The application offers the users features such as browse all items and user profiles.
 In addition, users can share items of their own.

 ---